DrSnyder86/ERS-Integration/ers_integration/readme.md

 - Includes qbx radial menu functions for quick access to commands and actions.
 Players can easily trigger key functions without memorizing chat commands.
 - Players can request or cancel services while inside of a vehicle.

+Qb-radialmenu Support
+- Included in the github link in the `Manual-Install` folder are converted qb-radialmenu items.
+They were converted to qb using chat gpt and not tested.

 PS-Dispatch Integration
 - Ps-dispatch simulates a dispatcher on service requests and certain events giving a bit more immersion for players.
 - Seamless integration with ps-dispatch for dispatch notifications and events.